slatedb/slatedb/docs/0001-manifest.md

 ## Non-Goals

-* Level 1+ compaction is out of scope
+* Compaction dealts are out of scope
 * Supporting out of order/parellel writes is out of scope

 ## Compare-and-Swap and S3